RadheyaM/BookWyrm/README.md

 If the user attempts to add a book with the same title as a book already in a list, nothing new will be added.
 To fix, logic checking for more than just the title when blocking duplicate entries can be written.

 ## Deployment
+Within the Github respository window select the 'settings' tab menu and navigate to 'pages'.
+Select 'Branch: main' from the dropdown menu and execute.
+The site will be live in a matter of minutes, and the live URL will be displayed on the same deployment page.
+Any changes made after deployment in the main branch will be added to the live site after they are committed and pushed to the Github repository.

 ## Credits